mreg-archive/fpdf/README.md

   pdf is rendered.
 In this may actions can be taken just before pdf creation.
 * FPDF_EXTENDED defines *GetPdf()* as a shorthand for outputing the pdf as a raw string.

+## Installing with composer

+The package exists in the packagist repository as itbz/fpdf